Why Are German Christmas Markets So Popular?

 It’s usually cold at Christmastime in Germany, but drinking hot mulled wine can help keep you warm.
 With its cinnamon, cloves and other spices, Glühwein just smells like Christmas.

 Every Christmas market sells mulled wine and every German region has its own variation.
 Frankfurt, for instance, is famous for apple Glühwein, which is a mulled wine made with hard apple cider.
 Yummy!

 Lebkuchen at Christmas Markets

 While we’re talking of delicious traditions, we have to mention Lebkuchen, or gingerbread, as it’s called in English.
 One favorite type of Lebkuchen is Aachener Printen, which originated in the city of Aachen.
-The Aachener Printen und Schokoladenfabrik Henry Lambertz make many varieties of Lebkuchen, including hard, soft, with herbs, with chocolate or nuts.
+The Aachener Printen und Schokoladenfabrik Henry Lambertz makes many varieties of Lebkuchen, including hard or soft options and even with herbs chocolate or nuts.

 Advent Wreath/Advent Calendar